openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 A big part of this process is automation.
 No one wants to manually trawl through millions of molecules by hand when building a train / test set, or painstakingly set up and store thousands of quantum chemical calculations to train against.
-Ideally, training a force field should be at the level of 'these are the kinds of chemistry's I'm interested in, this is the type of data I want to train against, let me vary these hyperparameters, and let me hit a big green GO button!'.
+Ideally, training a force field should be at the level of 'these are the kinds of chemistries I'm interested in, this is the type of data I want to train against, let me vary these hyperparameters, and let me hit a big green GO button!'.